Matanbenami12/Identify_small_objects_SSD/README.md

 5. Setup a .config file for the model of choice
 6. Train
 7. Export graph from new trained model
-8. Detect custom objects in real time!
+8. Detect custom objects in real time for both SSD and SSD with atrous filter  !

-/
+9. Compare between SSD to SSD with atrous filter

 # From tensorflow/models/
 export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim